GenomaGames/genomagames.github.io/public/blog/2022/12/really-new-website/index.md

 ---
 title: Really New Website
-description: We have launch a new website!
+summary: We have launch a new website!
 This time developed using NextJS
 draft: false
-lastmod: 2022-12-08
+lastmod: 2022-12-18
 date: 2022-12-08
 coverImage:
   src: ./Genoma Games Website 2022.png